Skip to main content

 • Values:

-• "mock-sync-server" - For testing and development
+• "mock" - For testing and development

 • "openfn-adapter" - For OpenFn workflow integration